anza-xyz/cryptography/experimental/ed25519-pokos/readme.md

 `hash_of_sk` and moves the `sk -> pk` linkage to an external Ed25519 signature.

 This increases proof size relative to the smallest Plonky3 setting, but it is still far more practical than the full end-to-end circuit.
-Roughly:
+On the current implementation and default settings, the runnable release example produces a proof of about `401 KB`:

-- temporary construction: about `150k` proof size
+- temporary construction: about `401 KB` proof size in the current release example
-- smallest Plonky3 target: about `50k`
+- smallest Plonky3 target: still materially smaller in principle
 - fully end-to-end construction: currently too large to be practical because of the circuit size

 ## Summary